Woman meditating with a tense, thoughtful expression while seated cross-legged indoors

-Background: Meditation’s health benefits
+Background: Meditation’s Health Benefits

 Meditation and mindfulness practices have become more accepted in Western cultures since the late 1990’s.
 There are several reasons for this.
 A primary one is the research and writing of Jon Kabat-Zinn, a scientist who adapted a Southeast Asian Buddhist meditation practice for a Western audience.